 Baby its cold outside!
 This season, your teeth may be feeling the chill even more than the rest of your body.
 Teeth are particularly sensitive to temperatures, especially frigid ones, making it uncomfortable to eat or drink anything that’s a little too hot or cold.
 The sensitivity you’re feeling isn’t a direct result of a cavity, although that could be the culprit.
 Usually the uncomfortable feeling is the result of decay, irritated gums, worn tooth enamel or an exposed root.
-If you’re suffering from sensitive teeth in Harrisonburg and Winchester, VA, give the experienced doctors at Shenandoah Valley Implant Institute a call today.
+If you’re suffering from sensitive teeth in Harrisonburg, VA, give the experienced doctors at Shenandoah Valley Implant Institute a call today.
 In the meantime, we have compiled a few tips to help you ease the discomfort associated with tooth sensitivity in cold weather.

 Relieve Sensitive Tooth Pain